open-sauced/guestbook/README.md

          "avatar_url": "https://avatars.githubusercontent.com/u/xxxxxxxx?v=x",
          "profile": "URL link",
          "contributions": [
             "question",
             "blog",
             "code"
          ]
        }
        ```

-     _Remember to add a comma after the quotes, except for the last one in the array and the last closing curly bracket_.
+       ⚠️ **Remember to add a comma after the quotes, except for the last one in the array and the last closing curly bracket.**

-6. Run `npm run contributors:generate` in your terminal to generate the guestbook on the README.
+6. Run `npm run contributors:generate` in your terminal to generate the guest book on the README.

-7. If you used the CLI tool method in step 5, to add yourself to the guestbook, **skip this step;** otherwise:
+7. If you used the CLI tool method in step 5 to add yourself to the guest book, **skip this step**.
+Otherwise:

    Add and commit your changes by running this command:

    ```bash
    git commit -am "Your message"
    ```

    Change `"Your message"` to your own message.
-For example, `"Add Alice to the guestbook"`.
+For example, `"Add Alice as a contributor"`.

 8. Run `git log` to check if you have committed your changes.
 Press `Q` to close the log.